 - 2. Low-density (3-5 dwelling units per net acre) includes primarily single-family residential development.
 Low-density development built under standard subdivision regulations is appropriate for homes on 6,000 square foot lots or larger, but cluster development in the form of PRDs is also encouraged as a means of providing more amenities and a greater variety of housing types. - 3.
 Low medium-density (5-10 dwelling units per acre) will allow multifamily residential development in the form of duplexes, fourplexes and townhouses.
 Planned Residential Developments are encouraged within these areas to facilitate quality design and construction, maximize preservation of open space and vegetation, and minimize visual and spatial impacts on adjoining land uses. - 4.
 Medium-density (10-15 dwelling units per net acre) has been used in the existing community and the Pomerado/Spring Canyon Road area to provide a slightly higher density of multifamily housing.
 The intent of this density is the same as the low medium-density. - 5.
 High medium-density (15-29 dwelling units per net acre) has been used in the existing community for the construction of apartments at the corner of Willow Creek Drive and Pomerado Road, as well as for the area north of Erma Road.
-No additional use of this density is proposed in this Plan.
+Additional use of this density occurs for the development at Carroll Canyon Road and I-15.